Democrats move 2 bills showing strength and limits of power - WTMJ

 The roadblocks have prompted progressives like Bush to continue pressing Democratic senators to eliminate the filibuster.
 Some top Democrats have repeatedly dangled the threat of doing just that.
 Liberals hope pressure on Senate Democrats to end the rule will build as House-passed bills stack up in the chamber.

-“This chamber can work in a bipartisan fashion to get things done,” Senate Majority Leader Chuck Schumer, D-N.Y., said Thursday after it passed the bill on violence against Asian Americans and Pacific Islanders.
+“This chamber can work in a bipartisan fashion to get things done,” Senate Majority Leader Chuck Schumer, D-N.Y., said Thursday after it passed the bill taking modest steps to ease violence against Asian Americans and Pacific Islanders.
 “That doesn’t mean we forgo our principles.
 That doesn’t mean we cut back on the boldness that is needed.
 But it means we try to work with our Republican colleagues whenever we can.”

 At a news conference last month, Biden advocated a return to an earlier filibuster version that forced objecting senators to speak on the Senate floor until one side or the other surrendered.
 He added that if a “complete lockdown” occurred, “we’ll have to go beyond what I’m talking about.”